Leadership of the Council

 Since then, Councillor Smale has served as Vice Chair of the Communities Scrutiny Review Board and as a member of the Audit and Accounts Committee.
 Jonathan currently sits as a member of the Licensing Committee, having done so since June 2017.

-As the Cabinet Member for Place and Community Development, his responsibilities include:
+As the Cabinet Member for Finance, Assets and Digital Services, his responsibilities include:

 Councillor Ross McCristal was first elected to represent Chellaston Ward in 2018.

 Since then, Councillor McCristal has served as a member of the following Committees and Scrutiny Review Boards: Regeneration and Housing Scrutiny Review Board, Planning Control Committee, Adults and Health Scrutiny Review Board, Children and Young People Scrutiny Review Board, Audit and Governance Committee, Corporate Services Scrutiny Review Board, Personnel Committee and Corporate Parenting Committee.

 Councillor McCristal became Cabinet Member for Wellbeing, Leisure, Culture and Tourism on 26 May 2021.
 His responsibilities include:

 - Leisure and Business Development (including Derby Live, libraries and events)